sopra-fs23-group-25/Pictionary-server/README.md

 <img src="https://github.com/get-icon/geticon/blob/master/icons/github-icon.svg" width="16" height="16" /> [**GitHub**](https://github.com/) : version control, tracability and planning.

+## Roadmap
+Possible Feature Ideas to add in the Future.
+- Image recognition that allows a user to play against a CPU.
+- Saving and sharing of images painted during a turn.
+- Add more languages to choose from.
+- Add synonym-recognition to Translator to increase consistency of Translations.

 ## High Level Components
 The [`Controllers`](https://github.com/sopra-fs23-group-25/Pictionary-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/controller) handle and process the REST calls from the client and pass them onto the [`Services`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/service.java).
 A major part of the application is handled by the [`GameService`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/service/GameService.java) and [`TurnService`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/service/TurnService.java).
 The GameService keeps track of all players and their overall ranking.
 It also handles the role rotation making sure each player is assigned the role of painter exactly once per round.
 Finally, it also controls the number of turns and rounds.
 The TurnService generates the word that is painted and handles the translation and evaluation of each guess.